noandrea/geo2tz/README.md

 ## API

-the service exposes only one API:
+the service exposes one API to retrieve the timezone given a pair of coordinates:

 ```http
 GET /tz/${LATITUDE}/${LONGITUDE}